 - Potential suicidality (rare)

-- Regular uses of gabapentin in doses far above the maximum level of its effectiveness as recognized by the FDA
+- Regular uses of gabapentin in doses far above the maximum level of its effectiveness as recognized by the FDA.

-- Regular use of gabapentin by individuals who have a formal diagnosis of a mental health disorder
+- Regular use of gabapentin by individuals who have a formal diagnosis of a mental health disorder.

-- Use of gabapentin with illicit drugs, such as cocaine or opiates
+- Use of gabapentin with illicit drugs, such as cocaine or opiates.

 - Use of gabapentin in a manner that is not consistent with its intended and prescribed use, such as grinding up pills and snorting the powder, injecting the powder after combining it with water, etc.

-- Abrupt discontinuation of the drug
+- Abrupt discontinuation of the drug.

-- Individual variations in metabolism and emotional adjustment
+- Individual variations in metabolism and emotional adjustment.

-Because most of the cases associated with the development of withdrawal symptoms as a result of discontinuation of gabapentin appear to have occurred in individuals who have taken extremely high doses of the drug and then suddenly stopped use, it is imperative that gabapentin only be used under the supervision of a physician and according to its prescribed uses.
+Because most of the cases associated with the development of withdrawal symptoms as a result of the discontinuation of gabapentin appear to have occurred in individuals who have taken extremely high doses of the drug and then suddenly stopped use, it is imperative that gabapentin only be used under the supervision of a physician and according to its prescribed uses.
 Discontinuation of the drug should be performed under a physician’s supervision and according to a tapering schedule.